The HubSpot INBOUND25 review: AI, the Loop, and what it means for your business

 It breaks down into four stages:

-Express: This is all about nailing down your brand's unique voice and point of view before you let AI get involved.
+• Express: This is all about nailing down your brand's unique voice and point of view before you let AI get involved.
 The idea is to lead with human authenticity.
-You give the AI a clear personality to work with, not the other way around.
+You give the AI a clear personality to work with, ensuring your brand stays consistent.

-Evolve: Finally, you use AI to test, measure, and tweak your campaigns on the fly.
-It's a constant feedback loop that helps you learn and adapt much faster than the old "set it and forget it" model.
+• Evolve: Finally, you use AI to test, measure, and tweak your campaigns on the fly.
+It's a constant feedback loop that helps you learn and adapt much faster than the old model.

 This new framework is HubSpot’s response to how people buy things now.
 We don't just "Google it" anymore.
 We get answers from AI summaries, watch TikToks, and ask for tips in private Slack groups.
 The Loop is designed to meet people in all those different spots.